Lessons Learnt: Oil spill during bunkering

-This vessel was stemmed to receive 250 MT of IFO 380 from a barge whilst alongside.
+The vessel was stemmed to receive 250 MT of IFO 380 from a supply barge.
 The bunkers were to be received in a pair of empty top side tanks, each with a full capacity of 200 cubic metres.
-As per company management procedures, bunker tanks were not to be filled in excess of 85% capacity, which in this case corresponded to a minimum ullage of 55 cm.
-The Third Engineer (3/E) was placed in sole charge of performing the bunkering operation, which was commenced into the starboard side tank only at 15:20 hours.
-At 16:30, the 3/E recorded the ullage of the tank as being 51 cm and yet bunkering operations continued.
-At 16:35, he saw that the ullage had reduced to 35 cm and rushed to the engine room to divert the bunkers into the port side tank.
+As per company management procedures, the bunker tanks were not to be filled in excess of 85% capacity, which corresponded to a minimum ullage of 55 cm.
+The Chief Engineer delegated the task of performing the bunkering operation to the Third Engineer.
+After the bunker transfer hose was connected, the operation was started at 15:20 hours, filling only the starboard side tank.
+At 16:30, the Third Engineer recorded the ullage of the tank as being 51 cm and yet bunkering operations continued.
+At 16:35, he saw that the ullage had reduced to 35 cm and rushed to the engine room to divert the bunkers into the empty port side tank.
 However, by the time he reached the valve station, the starboard side tank was already overflowing on deck, with oil being spilt overboard.

-The tank overflowed from both the forward and aft air vents.
-At the aft vent, the oil was not contained within the saveall as the vent head was located immediately adjacent to the side plate, allowing oil to land directly on deck.
-At the forward vent, oil was able to escape because the saveall drain plug was not fitted.
-Although the main deck scuppers were plugged, oil was still able flow over the deck containment and into the dock.
+The tank overflowed from both the forward and aft air ventilators.
+At the aft ventilator, the saveall quickly filled up with oil which then spilled onto the main deck.
+At the forward ventilator, the saveall did not fill up but oil was still able to escape because the drain plug was not fitted.
+Although the main deck scuppers were plugged, oil was able flow over the deck edge guttering and into the sea.

 - Bunkering operations should be performed in strict compliance with SMS procedures